- Send private message

 Hides the location / URL bar / address bar drop marker.
 For those who disable suggestions / history.

+Firefox UI styles are for Firefox 28 and below.
 If you want to remove it, here's a solution.
-Works on Fx14+.
-Don't know if it will work in previous versions of Firefox.
 Adjust padding in code to set spacing between URL text and the box's edge.